 - Cub Scout Pack 468.
 They meet at Maple Hills Elementary School, Renton, WA

 - Boy Scout Troop 498.
 They meet at Maple Hills Elementary School, Renton, WA

 - Venture Scouting Crew 498.
 They meet at our Post #19, Renton, WA

 - We sponsor high school students who spend a week at our State capital in Olympia, Washington learning about the legislative process and how our government works.

 - We assist and provide services for veterans in need of help.

-- We give financial scholorships to graduating high school students.
+- We give financial scholarships to graduating high school students.

-- We are involved in civic activities such as anually giving an award to a local police/fire/safety person who has done something couragous or outstanding.
+- We are involved in civic activities such as annually giving an award to a local police/fire/safety person who has done something courageous or outstanding.

 - We have donated flag poles in Renton.

 - We donated a memorial on the Cedar River in Renton to those who have been lost at sea while serving our country.